wct432/animal_shelter_DB/README.md

 # animal_shelter_DB
-Files for animal shelter database.
+Store code and other files for animal shelter database.